helina1abebe/ICARE-frontend/README.md

 - HTML5
 - CSS3

-## Pages Included
-- Home
-- About
-- Contact
-- Services / Products (optional based on your design)

 ## How to Run
 1. Clone or download the repository
 2. Open `index.html` in any modern browser